Full Spectrum IP cover for Software

 One thing that is increasingly being considered by patent offices is, is the invention sufficiently well described in the patent application for someone to read it and then be able implement the invention?
 A “black box” transformation is not enough, the patent application must describe what goes on inside the “black box”.
 A listing of the code is not necessary but a detailed description of the algorithms employed may well be necessary.

-Murgitroyd has published articles on recent developments in the patenting of computer simulations, as well as a podcast on computer implemented inventions.
+Murgitroyd has published an article on recent developments in the patenting of computer simulations.

 When developing an IP strategy for a software product there are number of points that should be considered, including: